The high limestone cliffs and overprinted cave at Mudjin Harbour

 Most restaurants are closed on Sunday.
 Check out North Caicos and Middle Caicos Restaurants for more information.

-There are only 3 gas stations on North Caicos (none on Middle Caicos).
+There are only two gas stations on North Caicos (none on Middle Caicos).
 Most rental cars require that you refuel the car before returning it.
-The Texaco near Miss B's Island Restaurant on King's Road is the the last fuel station before the ferry port (and it's around 15 minutes from the dock).
+The gas station on King's Road near Major Hill and the airport is the the last fuel station before the ferry port (and it's around 15 minutes from the dock).

 There may be mosquitoes at times.
 We advise bringing insect repellent.
 See What to Bring to the Turks and Caicos.